Coral Springs Dog Bite Lawyer

 - Florida Statute § 767.04 (Strict Liability): This is the core of Florida's dog bite law.
 It states that a dog's owner is liable for damages if their dog bites someone in a public place or lawfully on private property.
 This applies even if the owner had no reason to believe the dog was dangerous.

-- The “Bad Dog” Sign Exception: The law provides a potential defense for an owner if they had an easily readable sign in a prominent place with words like “Beware of Dog.”
-However, this defense does not apply if the victim is under the age of 6 or if the owner’s own negligence was the main cause of the bite.
+- The "Bad Dog" Sign Exception: The law provides a potential defense for an owner if they had an easily readable sign in a prominent place with words like "Bad Dog."
+However, this defense does not apply if the victim is under the age of 6 or if the owner's own negligence was the main cause of the bite.

 - Comparative Negligence: An owner may claim you were partially at fault—for instance, by provoking the dog.
 In Florida, if you are found to share some responsibility, your compensation may be reduced by your percentage of fault.